7hekaka/newcytosim/doc/compile/dimensionality.md

 	make bin3/sim
 	make bin3/play

-and also:
+or to make all exectuables of specified dimension:

-	make bin2
+	make dim2
-	make bin3
+	make dim3

-or
+and to all everything:

 	make alldim

 ### Recommended practice

-Compile the executables that you need and rename them accordingly:
+You can compile the executables that you need and rename them accordingly:

-	cp bin2/play ~/cytobin/play2
+	cp bin2/play ~/bin/play2
-	cp bin3/play ~/cytobin/play3
+	cp bin3/play ~/bin/play3

-Create shortcuts or alias if you use these often.
+It can be handy to create shortcuts or alias if you use these often.